Open-Cascade-SAS/OCCT/dox/dev_guides/debug/debug.md

 Stores mesh produced in parametric space to BREP file.
 - *theMeshHandlePtr* - a pointer to *Handle(BRepMesh_DataStructureOfDelaun)* variable.
-- *theFileNameStr* - name of file the mesh sould be stored to.
+- *theFileNameStr* - the name of the file where the mesh is stored.

 The following additional function is provided by *TKGeomBase* toolkit: